thejoshcrawford/thejoshcrawford.github.io/_posts/2015-01-27-create-ssl-certificate-startssl-azure-post.md

 ---
 layout: post
-title: Create a StartSSL SSL Certificate for Azure
+title: Creating a StartSSL SSL Certificate for Azure
 excerpt: "Here are the steps to create a StartSSL ssl certificate for use on an Azure website."
 tags: [nuget, package manager, open source]
 modified: 2015-01-24